psu-oit/django-downtime/README.md

 What happens internally when calling `python manage.py downtime_start`?

 This sets a start date time and mark is as enabled.
-We call this "deployment mode", ususally called before running a deployment script.
+We call this "deployment mode", usually called before running a deployment script.

 What happens internally when calling `python manage.py downtime_end`?

 This sets a end date time to all records that has a start date time and no end date time set and are marked as enabled.
-We call this "closing deployment mode", ususally called after running a deployment script.
+We call this "closing deployment mode", usually called after running a deployment script.